 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.69% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Harlan is a great place for families with children to consider.
-First of all, many other families with children live here, making Harlan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Harlan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Harlan is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Harlan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Harlan in 2022 was $37,321, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $149,284 for a family of four.